 - A sound knowledge of general research processes and methodologies

-- Knowledge of the requirements of undertaking a PhD programme of research
+- Knowledge of the requirements of undertaking a PhD

 - Experience of data collection and presentation of findings in a relevant discipline

 - Previous experience of undertaking research in a relevant field

 - Experience of studying or undertaking research in a different country (desirable)

 - Honours degree in a relevant academic subject (equivalent to UK 2:1 or first class) OR Masters degree in a relevant academic subject OR An Honours degree with a Lower Second Class grade combined with postgraduate Masters Degree at Merit.

 - The above qualifications are provided as a guide only see https://unialliance.ac.uk/dta/cofund/programmes-and-projects/